2019 - WALTER PAYTON FAMILY

 1995 - Dan JAnsen

-Few will forget the 1994 Winter Olympic Games and the heroics shown by one of the greatest speed skaters of all time.
-Not to be denied, Milwaukee’s own Dan Jansen captured the gold and the fifth annual Award of Excellence.
+Few will forget the 1994 Winter Olympic Games and the heroics shown by one of the greatest speed skaters of all time, Dan Jansen.
+One of Milwaukee’s own, Jansen captured the gold and the fifth annual Vince Lombardi Award of Excellence.

 1994 - Jane & lloyd Pettit